Everything you ever wanted to know about finger limes

 What are Finger limes?

 Finger limes are a native to the Northern Rivers area and are a true citrus (Citrus australasica).
-Although a rainforest species they will grow well in open sunlight and are known to grow commercially as far north as Bowen and south to Kempsey.
-The fruiting season in northern NSW is from October to June.
+Although a rainforest species they will grow well in open sunlight and are known to grow commercially on the Eastern Seaboard and in West Australia.
+They will grow anywhere that traditional citrus will grow.
+The fruiting season in Northern NSW is from November to June.

 The flesh of finger limes is made up of small, bead-like balls of juice that burst in the mouth with a delicious fragrant lime flavour.
 The fruit can be from 5cm to 12cm long and comes in range of colours from yellow through various shades of green to deep purple and a spectacular bright pink.
 The skin does not always reflect the colour of the flesh and the colour often becomes more intense with ripening.

 Can I use Finger limes as a substitute for Tahitian Limes?

 Finger limes are usually used as a garnish of fruit rather than actual juice.
 The juice is only released when the tiny vesicles are broken.
 The juice of Tahitian (and Indian) certainly enhances the presentation and flavour of finger limes.

 The ‘caviar’ is the description given to the tiny 3-7mm vesicles of juice that differentiate the finger lime from other citrus.
 In Tahitian or Indian limes these are large quarters.
 They are also referred to as ‘beads’ or ‘pearls’